Alex-7/osm_maps/README.md

 in the server php.ini file (requires server restart),

-as it uses simplexml_load_file function
+as it uses simplexml_load_file PHP function